34th Annual Juried Photography Show

 - Up to $1,000 will be awarded at the discretion of the prize judge.

-- The prize judge (TBD) will make award selections from the photos hanging in the gallery.
+- The prize judge (TBD) will make award selections from the photos hanging in the show.

 If you have any questions, please direct them to David Watkins,

-All entries must be original art that has never been exhibited at our gallery.
+Applicants must be the originating artist of all work samples submitted.
+Submitted work should not have been exhibited at the State of the Art Gallery prior to this show.
 Current members of State of the Art and their family members are not eligible.

 The entry fee of $35 covers three entries per artist.
 Artists may submit an additional two images for an additional $5.
 The fees are non-refundable and do not guarantee that your work will be accepted into the show.